Lawrence Wright: Other projects

 Among Wright's other books are Remembering Satan: A Tragic Case of Recovered Memory (1994), about the Paul Ingram false memory case.
 On June 7, 1996, Wright testified at Ingram's pardon hearing.

+His 2020 novel, The End of October, a thriller about a pandemic, was released in April 2020 during the COVID-19 pandemic, to generally positive reviews.

 Wright co-wrote the screenplay for the film The Siege (1998), which tells the story of a terrorist attack in New York City that leads to curtailed civil liberties and rounding up of Arab-Americans.
-A script that Wright originally wrote for Oliver Stone was turned instead into a well-regarded Showtime movie, Noriega: God's Favorite (2000).
+A script that Wright originally wrote for Oliver Stone was turned instead into thed Showtime movie, Noriega: God's Favorite (2000).

 A documentary featuring Wright, My Trip to Al-Qaeda, premiered on HBO in September 2010.
 It was based on his journeys and experiences in the Middle East during his research for The Looming Tower.
 My Trip to Al-Qaeda looks at al-Qaeda, Islamist extremism, anti-American sentiment and the U.S. military presence in Afghanistan and Iraq and combines Wright's first-person narrative with documentary footage and photographs.

 Wright plays the keyboard in the Austin, Texas, blues collective WhoDo.

 Wright is also a playwright.
-He has worked on a script over several years concerning the making of the epic film Cleopatra that starred Elizabeth Taylor, Richard Burton, and Rex Harrison.
-The play is titled Cleo and was to have opened September 2017 in Houston, Texas, but was delayed by catastrophic flooding caused by hurricane Harvey.
+He has worked on a script over several years concerning the making of the epic film Cleopatra that starred Elizabeth Taylor, Richard Burton and Rex Harrison.
+The play is titled Cleo and was to have opened September 2017 in Houston, Texas, but was delayed by catastrophic flooding caused by Hurricane Harvey.
 It eventually opened in April 2018.